emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

 -   **Unable to View and Download Files on Replica Nodes in Cluster with File Transfer Feature.**

-    In a cluster, files uploaded with File Transfer funcion to replica nodes can only be accessed from the node where they were uploaded.
-Accessing files through the upload file node resolves the issue.
+    When uploading files using the file transfer function in a cluster, files uploaded to replica nodes can only be accessed from the node to which they were uploaded.
+Accessing files from the node to which the file is uplaoded resolves the issue.

     > **Workaround:**
     > Only view and download files through the upload file node.